 Crack and cocaine are essentially the same thing, with a few subtle differences.
 The former is typically referred to as “the poor person’s drug” and with good reason as it’s usually a much cheaper rendition of cocaine that’s oversaturated with filler ingredients.
 In fact, both cocaine and crack typically come at a very high price financially and in terms of the tremendously negative physical and emotional impacts they render on people’s lives.
 And in most cases, they’re rarely ever pure substances that are being smoked or injected.
 Oftentimes, manufacturers will add filler substances such as sugar, baking soda, or other more harmful ingredients to their batches to make it seem like they’re pushing larger quantities than they actually are in order to make more money.
 Crack is typically a lot cheaper to make and therefore, it costs less than cocaine but it’s also less potent, which means you need more of it in order to achieve the same high.

-The signs of cocaine addiction can be very similar to other types of stimulant abuse.
+Cocaine addiction is very similar to other types of substance abuse problems in the sense that all of the external and physical signs are the same.
+The only thing that’s different is the substance of choice and it’s very common for addicts to use cocaine in conjunction with other substances to intensify the experience of getting high.
 Here are a few important indicators that can help you determine whether someone you know might be addicted to cocaine or any other destructive substance: